-The Company has three subsidiaries, My Size Israel 2014 Ltd. ("My Size Israel") and Topspin Medical (Israel) Ltd., both of which are incorporated in Israel and My Size LLC which was incorporated in Russian Federation.
+The Company has five subsidiaries, My Size Israel 2014 Ltd ("My Size Israel"), Topspin Medical (Israel) Ltd., and Orgad all of which are incorporated in Israel, and My Size LLC which was incorporated in the Russian Federation and Naiz Bespoke Technologies, S.L., a limited liability company incorporated under the laws of Spain (see note 16).
 References to the Company include the subsidiaries unless the context indicates otherwise.